IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 Discrimination can occur  based on "actual or perceived" characteristics.
 Thus, if someone believes a person to be a man and treats them less favourably as a result, that is discrimination against men, regardless of the actual sex or gender of the person affected.

+Discrimaintion against men includes discrimiantiong agisnt people who are assicaited with men, such as men's advocates.

+> In determining whether a person is distinguished by one or more of the prohibited grounds, identification shall, if no justification exists to the contrary, be based upon self-identification by the individual concerned.
+Membership also includes **association with a group characterized by one of the prohibited grounds** (e.g. the parent of a child with a disability) or perception by others that an individual is part of such a group (e.g. a person has a similar skin colour or is a supporter of the rights of a particular group or a past member of a group).ICESCR General Comment 20, paragraph 16

 ## Links